zazapeta/denis-salade-break/README.md

 - Use shared components in `ui/` for cross-framework functionality
 - Leverage Astro's partial hydration with `client:*` directives

-## 🤝 Contributing

-We welcome contributions!
-Here's how you can help:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 👨‍💻 Author